Master of Arts in Higher Education (MAHE)

 If you have questions regarding financial aid, contact Luke Tilden, a Financial Aid Counselor.

 We offer a limited number of scholarships each year to qualified students.
 In April, matriculated students will be given the opportunity to apply for specific scholarships.
-Scholarship recipients will be notified each June of their award.
+Scholarship recipients will be notified of their award in June.

 In order to fully experience the educational and professional opportunities available to students, outside employment (above and beyond assistantship work) is limited to 10 hours per week and must be approved in advance by the MAHE program and the assistantship supervisor.